Am I ready to be induced?

 If the induction cannot be postponed and your Bishop's Score is low, you may undergo a two part induction.
 Your induction would begin with prostaglandin E2 to ripen the cervix.
 This is generally started in the evening and you will need to spend the night in the hospital.
 In the morning you would begin artificial oxytocin.

-Please remember that for most women induction is a slow process.
+For most women induction is a slow process.
 Plan for the induction to take 24 hours or longer if your cervix is not ripe.
 Induction is working against your body, not with it.
 It is possible for an induction to go faster, but don't expect it.

 Goer, Henci.
 The Thinking Woman's Guide to a Better Birth.
 1999.
 New York: The Berkley Publishing Group.